-Elementary Surveying: An Introduction to Geomatics, 15th Edition, is a readable text that presents the basic concepts and practical material in each of the areas fundamental to modern surveying (geomatics) practice.
+This 16th edition of Elementary Surveying: An Introduction to Geomatics presents basic concepts and practical material in each of the areas fundamental to modern surveying (geomatics) practice.
 It is written primarily for students beginning their study of surveying (geomatics) at the college level.

-Although this book is introductory to the practice of surveying, its in-depth approach makes it ideal for self-study and preparation for licensing examinations.
-This edition includes more than 400 figures and illustrations to help clarify discussions, and numerous example problems are worked out to illustrate computational procedures.
-Throughout the book, the reader will find quick response (QR) codes.
-Videos in Chapters 3, 4, 6, 9, and 13-18 present enhanced instruction on the material in the book presented by the author and Dr. Thomas Seybert.
-There are a total of over nine and one-half hours of new video instruction accompanying this book.
-Additionally, this edition is supported by Pearson's MasteringEngineering online tutorial homework program, which allows instructors to integrate dynamic homework with automatic grading and personalized feedback.
+Although the book is introductory to the practice of surveying, its depth and breadth also make it ideal for self-study and preparation for licensing examinations.
+This edition includes more than 400 figures and illustrations to help clarify discussions, and numerous example problems are worked to illustrate computational procedures.

-In keeping with the goal of providing an up-to-date presentation of surveying equipment and procedures, the total stations are stressed as the instruments for making angle and distance observations.
+In keeping with the goal of providing an up-to-date presentation of surveying equipment and procedures, total stations are stressed as the instruments for making angle and distance observations.
 In the chapters on GNSS surveys, discussions have been included to bring awareness to the inaccuracies of directions obtained from a GNSS survey along with the effect of centering errors on horizontal positioning.
 Chapter 17 introduces the reader to unmanned systems and Chapter 18 has a section on the importance of metadata.
-In Chapter 20, mapping the ground versus grid problem is discussed including subsections on low-distortion projections and single project factor use.
+Chapter 20 on mapping the ground versus grid problem is discussed including subsections on low-distortion projections and single project factor use.

-In line with past editions, this book continues to emphasize the theory of errors in surveying work.
-At the end of each chapter, common errors and mistakes related to the topic covered are listed so that the students will be reminded to exercise caution in all of their work.
+As with past editions, this book continues to emphasize the theory of errors in surveying work.
+At the end of each chapter, common errors and mistakes related to the topic covered are listed so that students will be reminded to exercise caution in all of their work.
 Practical suggestions resulting from the author's many years of experience are interjected throughout the text.
-Updated versions of STATS, Wolfpack, and Matrix are available on the companion website.
-These programs contain options for statistical computations, traverse computations for polygon, link, and radial traverses; area calculations; astronomical azimuth reduction; two-dimensional coordinate transformations; horizontal and vertical curve computations; and least-squares adjustments.
-Mathcad® worksheets and Excel® spreadsheets are included on the companion website.
-These programmed computational sheets demonstrate the solution to many of the example problems discussed herein.
-For those desiring additional knowledge in map projections, the Mercator, Albers equal area, oblique stereographic, and oblique Mercator map projections have been included with these files.
+Many of the 1,000 end-of-chapter problems have been rewritten so that instructors can create new assignments for their students.
+An Instructor's Manual is available on the instructor resource center for instructors who adopt the book by contacting their Pearson sales representative.